-- 1. Land may be declared contaminated upon the identification of only one significant pollutant linkage.
-Full liability can not therefore be determined until all significant pollutant linkages on the site have been identified (see also Part 3, paragraph 6 above).
+- 5.1 Land may be declared contaminated upon the identification of only one significant pollutant linkage.
+Full liability can not therefore be determined until all significant pollutant linkages on the site have been identified (see also 3.6 above).
 When all significant pollutant linkages have been identified the procedure relating to the apportionment of liability must commence.
-This has five distinct stages as follows: - Identifying potential appropriate persons and liability groups. - Characterising remediation actions. - Attributing responsibility to liability groups. - Excluding members of liability groups. - Apportioning liability between members of a liability group. - 2.
-These procedures are complex and cumbersome.
+This has five distinct stages as follows: - i) Identifying potential appropriate persons and liability groups - ii) Characterising remediation actions - iii) Attributing responsibility to liability groups - iv) Excluding members of liability groups - v) Apportioning liability between members of a liability group - 5.2 These procedures are complex and cumbersome.
 The process commences with the establishment of liability groups.
 All appropriate persons for any one linkage are a, 'liability group'.
-These may be class 'A' or class 'B' persons. - Class 'A' These are generally speaking the polluters, but also included are persons who, "knowingly permit".
-This includes developers who leave contamination on a site, which subsequently results in the land being declared contaminated. - Class 'B' Where no class 'A' persons can be found liability reverts to the owner or the occupier.
+These may be class 'A' or class 'B' persons.

+APPROPRIATE PERSONS - Class 'A' - These are generally speaking the polluters, but also included are persons who, "knowingly permit".
+This includes developers who leave contamination on a site, which subsequently results in the land being declared contaminated.

+APPROPRIATE PERSONS - Class 'B' - Where no class 'A' persons can be found liability reverts to the owner or the occupier.
 These are known as class 'B' persons.